Kuwaiti nationality law

 The Kuwaiti nationality law is the legal pathway for non-nationals to become citizens of the State of Kuwait.
-The Kuwaiti nationality law is based on a wide range of decrees; first passed in 1920 and then in 1959.
-An Amiri decree was passed later in 1960.
+The Kuwaiti nationality law is based on a wide range of decrees; first passed in 1920 and then in 1959 and 1960.
+A number of amendments have been made over the years.
 Since the 1960s, the implementation of the nationality law has been very arbitrary and lacks transparency.
-The lack of transparency prevents non-nationals from receiving a fair opportunity to obtain citizenship.
-A number of amendments were made in 1980, 1982, 1994, 1998, and 2000.
+The lack of transparency prevents non-nationals from obtaining citizenship.